Adillwma/QuantumHarmonics/README.md

 *The first three analytically solved wavefucntions for the Quantumn HArmonic Oscilator.
 See [Appendix Section 1.3](#Appendix_QHOreferencetable) for a more comprehensive reference table.*

 </div>
+It is hard to get an idea of what these wavefunctions look like from the above table, but if we now plot the wavefunctions against the displacment in $x$ we get a much clearer view of what we are talking about.

 Plotting the first 3 analytically derived wavefunctions we get :